 Option 1: Temporary Resident Permit (TRP)

-A TRP under IRPA s.24(1) allows a person to enter Canada despite inadmissibility if their need to enter is compelling and outweighs the risks.
-You can apply for a TRP at a Canadian visa office abroad (recommended for non-urgent travel) or request one at the port of entry.
-A denial at one port does not prevent you from applying for a TRP at a consulate.
-Government fee: $200 CAD.
+A TRP under IRPA s.24(1) may allow a person to enter or stay in Canada despite inadmissibility when an officer is satisfied the need to enter is compelling and outweighs the risk.
+It is a discretionary, usually time-limited document, not a permanent fix.
+You can apply for a TRP at a Canadian visa office abroad (often suited to non-urgent travel) or request one at the port of entry, and a refusal at one port does not, by itself, prevent a fresh TRP application elsewhere.
+The IRCC processing fee was $246.25 as of December 1, 2025 (confirm the current fee on IRCC).
+What this means for you: a TRP can address a one-time or short-term need while a permanent remedy, such as rehabilitation, is pursued.

 Option 2: Criminal Rehabilitation